Toggle: English / Spanish

-A psychiatric evaluation for atypical depression may also be done.
+A mental health evaluation for depression may also be done.

-- Avoiding alcohol and medications that can make the condition worse
+- Avoid alcohol and medicines that can make the condition worse

-- Avoiding operating motor vehicles or using dangerous equipment
+- Avoid operating motor vehicles or using dangerous equipment

-- Avoiding working at night or social activities that delay bedtime
+- Avoid working at night or social activities that delay your bedtime

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.